$ FREE ADMISSION

 Research

 Research is at the heart of the Cambridge Museum and Historical Society’s activities.
-The Cambridge Museum holds extensive documentary and photographic archives relating to Cambridge from the 1860s onward.
-Our archives contain family histories and genealogies of the early European families in the Cambridge area.
-The Cambridge Museum also maintains an informative reference library for the local district.
+Our Archive includes extensive documentary and photographic items relating to the Cambridge area.

-How to find out more about the Cambridge Collections?
+How to find out more about the Cambridge Museum Collection?

 2. Search the Cambridge Museum website

-In Cambridge People, you will find stories and indexes on First Families, Cambridge Rate Payers, Cambridge Armed Constabulary, 3rd Waikato Militia, Cambridge Pioneer Women and much more
+In Cambridge People, you will find stories and indexes for family histories, rate payers, Cambridge Armed Constabulary, 3rd Waikato Militia and much more

 In Cambridge Town you will find information about A-List and B-List Historic Buildings, Schools, Districts, The Origin of Road Names, and Cemeteries.